Inbibo/adonisfx_docs/docs/licensing.md

   <figcaption><b>Figure 11</b>: Turbo Float Folder.</figcaption>
 </figure>

+### Activate Server

 Activating floating licenses only requires the activation of the licensing server which will be the one in charge of handling and balancing the leases.
 To activate the server:

 > [!NOTE = Activate Server]
 > === Windows